iterative/katacoda-scenarios/get-started/versioning/step2.md

 When a data or model file's content changes, its address in the cache changes too.
 This allows to keep track history of large data files.

+> The default setting for DVC is to copy content both in the cache and the
-> To save storage space and time when dealing with large files, DVC can use
+> workspace.
+To save storage space and time when dealing with large files, DVC
-> `symlinks`, `hardlinks`, or `reflinks`, depending on the file system and DVC
+> can use `symlinks`, `hardlinks`, or `reflinks`, depending on the file system.
-> settings.
-Read more in the user guide for [Large Dataset
+> Read more in the user guide for [Large Dataset
 > Optimization](https://dvc.org/doc/user-guide/large-dataset-optimization).